-Why Study Design & Technology?
+Why study Design Technology?

 Good design is vital to our world and our economy.
 Innovation, creativity, problem solving, experimenting.
 There is a strong demand for students in the Design, Engineering and Construction industries who are capable of developing solutions to today's problems.
-This course provides you with a solid base from which to develop your Design and Making skills, using a range of materials and manufacturing methods to become Designers and Engineers of the future.
+This course provides you with a solid base from which to develop your design and making skills, using a range of materials and manufacturing methods to become designers and engineers of the future.

-This course allows students to provide solutions to 'real' problems linked to product design, interior design and architecture.
+This course allows students to provide solutions to "real" problems linked to produce design, interior design and architecture.
 Students will work with a range of clients across different projects.
 This course combines diverse areas of DT and is suitable for anybody who has studied DT, Product Design or Engineering at GCSE.

-There will be a series of smaller projects during year 12 to build skills including; technical drawing, technics, processes, machinery and tools, CAD/CAM before a major project for the coursework element.
+There will be a series of smaller projects during Year 12 to build skills: technical drawing, technics, processes, machinery and tools, CAD/CAM before a major project for the coursework element.

-Students focus on understanding the various aspects of the Design Cycle and the design and make process.
+Students focus on understanding the various aspects of the design cycle and the design and make process.